-We hear a lot about logical possibility - as in ‘it is logically possible that…’ - in contemporary analytic philosophy.
-For example, David Chalmers is always saying that it's logically possible that, say, zombies could exist, etc. What do these claims amount to?
+We hear a lot about logical possibility - as in "it is logically possible that…" - in contemporary analytic philosophy.
+For example, David Chalmers says that it's logically possible that, zombies could exist.
+What do these claims amount to?
 Do they amount to much and should we be put out by them?
 Bertrand Russell thinks not:

 "No logical absurdity results from the hypothesis that the world consists of nothing but myself… and that everything else is mere fancy.
 But although this is not logically impossible, there is no reason whatever to suppose that it is true; and it is, in fact, a less simple hypothesis, viewed as a means of accounting for the facts of our own life, than the commonsense hypothesis that there really are objects independent of us, whose action on us causes our sensations."
 (Russell, 1912:22.)

 When I wake up, it's logically possible that I'm still asleep.
 When I wake up, instead, it's logically possible that all my family are now dead.
 When I move over to the tap, it's logically possible that poison - not water - could come out of it.
 If it is water, it's logically possible that I could choke on the water.
 Then I look out of the window.
 It's logically possible that the town I see it a simulation of what I saw the day before.
 And so on.